 Xenon vs. LED: Which Is Best?

-If you’re looking for the best possible illumination, LEDs usually outshine their xenon headlight rivals.
-Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology offer better illumination, a warmer light, and an illuminated area that’s a little larger than it is in most vehicles with xenons.
+If you’re looking for the best possible illumination, LEDs often outshine their xenon headlight rivals.
+Brightness depends on the number of LEDs and the overall headlight design.
+Still, most modern cars with LED lighting offer better illumination, a warmer light, and a larger illuminated area than vehicles with xenon lights.

-However, xenon lighting technology has come so far over the years, and they aren’t exactly low on light.
-In most popular cars using xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference.
-And while LEDs will last longer than xenons, both will last for many years — likely longer than most drivers will own their vehicles.
+However, xenon headlights aren’t exactly low on light.
+In most popular cars using xenons today, overall illumination falls just short of LEDs.
+And while LEDs will last longer than xenons, both will last for many years, likely longer than many drivers will own their vehicles.

 According to the IIHS, nearly half of traffic deaths occur in the dark.
-Since the LED light does illuminate better, some drivers might choose them because they can see farther down the road.
+Since LED lights illuminate better, some drivers might choose them because they can see farther down the road.

 Which Headlight Should You Get?
 LED or Xenon?

 LED headlights provide excellent illumination and last longer than others.
-But if the cost is dramatically more than a car using xenon, we’d probably skip it for now.
+But if the cost is dramatically more than a car equipped with xenon headlights, we’d go with the latter.
 That’s because xenon headlights are far superior to halogen lights.
-However, as LEDs become cheaper to make, expect to see them in a broader range of vehicles.
+LEDs are becoming cheaper to make, so you can expect to see them in a broader range of vehicles.

 I am looking for the BRIGHTEST LED possible (retrofitting a 16mm projector).
 How do I go about finding the LED replacement bulb for a car that would out-shine all the others…in other words, the brightest LED bulb on the market.
 I won’t have any problem getting a power-supply for whatever bulb I can come up with.
 I just need to find an off-the-shelf LED bulb that I can substitute for the existing incandescent in the projector.
 There is plenty of space; I am just looking for the brightest thing out there.